gristlabs/grist-help/help/investment-research.md

 the subtab determines which columns of data will be used as the series in the chart.
 Their exact meaning depends on the chart type.

 For this first chart, under “Chart type, select “Pie Chart”.
-To construct this chart, two Visible Series are required: the first one will be used as labels, and the second as values.
+To construct this chart, two “Visible Series” are required: the first one will be used as labels, and the second as values.
 Since we want the chart to show “category_code” as labels, and “funding_total_usd” as values, those should be the two items in the “Visible Series” list in the configuration panel.
-As you move your mouse over the items in that list, use the checkboxes or the “eye” icon that shows up to remove the other series from the list.
+As you move your mouse over the items in that list, use the “eye” icon that shows up to remove the other series from the list.
+Alternatively, you can select the unneeded columns using checkboxes, and click “Hide Series”.

 ![20-chart-vis-fields](images/investment-research/20-chart-vis-fields.png)

 Now add a chart showing a trend by year.
-Add another “Widget to page”, select “Chart” under “Widget”, select “Investments” under “Select Data”, click summation (∑) to group by “funded_year”, and click “Add to page”.
+Add another “Widget to page”, select “Chart” under “Widget”, select “Investments” under “Select Data”, click summation (∑) to group by “funded_year”, and click “Add to Page”.

 To customize this chart, stick with the chart type “Bar Chart”.
 The list of “Visible Series” in the “Chart” tab should now be adjusted: the first series will be the values for the X (horizontal)